The week ahead in business - The Boston Globe

 TALK

-Learn how to develop and curate your personal brand at an event hosted by marketing research group Women In Research.
-There will be drinks and comments delivered by industry experts.
-Monday, 6 to 8 p.m., District Hall, 75 Northern Ave., Boston.
+Connect with other marketing professionals at an event hosted by restaurant software platform Toast and marketing software developer HubSpot.
+Topics include different communication methods and onboarding strategies.
+Thursday, 6 to 8 p.m., HubSpot, 2 Canal Park, Cambridge.
 Free.
 Register online or go to the business agenda at bostonglobe.com.

 Advertisement